 The Committee has reauthorized the core rural development programs that rural constituents rely on to improve infrastructure and support community and economic development.
 The Committee believes these programs provide resources that are essential to the future of our rural communities.
 Rural areas struggle with higher costs for infrastructure needs because of low population density and the unfortunate out-migration that has become all-too common in many rural communities.
-Traditional infrastructure investments in electricity, telephones, water and sewers are continued, and the more recent infrastructure investments in broadband service are augmented by the addition of authority for USDA to provide grant funding for the expansion of broadband service.
+Traditional infrastructure investments in electricity, telecommunications, water and sewers are continued, and the more recent infrastructure investments in broadband service are augmented by the addition of authority for USDA to provide grant funding for the expansion of broadband service.
 The Committee has heard about the challenges rural communities have in accessing resources because they have difficulty completing application forms or determining their eligibility for such programs.
-It is the Committee's intent that these programs provide federal resources that improves the quality of life for those living in rural America in an efficient manner with simplified applications and a reduction in unnecessary or redundant paperwork and processes.
+It is the Committee's intent that these programs provide federal resources that improve the quality of life for those living in rural America in an efficient manner with simplified applications and a reduction in unnecessary or redundant paperwork and processes.

 Additionally, the Committee encourages rural entities to utilize rural development programs in a manner that supports projects and initiatives that develop long-term community and economic growth strategies.
 Traditionally, rural development programs have been used to meet an immediate need.
 The Committee understands that it is essential that versatile programs such as the Community Facilities Loan, Loan Guarantee and Grant Program are available to rural residents to address pressing needs and concerns, and the Committee wants to ensure that the programs authorized in this title continue to provide that type of assistance.
-However, to the extent possible, the Committee encourages rural communities to consider how they might use rural development resources to address multi-jurisdictional needs, by leveraging Federal, State, local or private funding, or otherwise capitalize upon the unique strengths of the rural area to support successful community and economic development.
-The Committee believes that projects that reflect even one of these characteristics can help to maximize the resources available at all levels of government and ultimately help rural com-munities reach their full potential.
+However, to the extent possible, the Committee encourages rural communities to consider how they might use rural development resources to address multi-jurisdictional needs, by leveraging federal, state, local or private funding, or otherwise capitalize upon the unique strengths of the rural area to support successful community and economic development.
+The Committee believes that projects that reflect even one of these characteristics can help to maximize the resources available at all levels of government and ultimately help rural communities reach their full potential.
 For these reasons, the Committee has provided the Secretary with the discretion to prioritize applications for funding that reflect an applicant's efforts to maximize resources and support strategic community and economic development.

-Another concern brought to this Committee by both USDA and rural constituents, is the confusion resulting from the multiple definitions of "rural" used by USDA to determine program eligibility.
+Another concern brought to this Committee by both USDA and rural constituents is the confusion resulting from the multiple definitions of "rural" used by USDA to determine program eligibility.
 The many versions are the result of changes brought about by successive Farm Bills.
 The Committee acknowledges that the previous definitions were developed for sound reasons and with good intent.
-However, the Committee is concerned that 96 different cities and towns had received waivers through legislation passed by the Congress subsequent to passage of previous Farm Bills that granted them eligibility for Rural Development programs despite the fact that their populations had grown beyond the population limits established in Farm Bill legislation.
-USDA will begin using data from the 2010 Census data in the Fall of 2012, and the Committee expects that a number of currently eligible communities will lose that eligibility.
+However, the Committee is concerned that a significant number of cities and towns received waivers through legislation passed by Congress subsequent to passage of previous Farm Bills that granted them eligibility for Rural Development programs despite the fact that their populations had grown beyond the population limits established in Farm Bill legislation.
+USDA began using data from the 2010 Census in the Spring of 2013, and a number of previously eligible communities lost that eligibility.